 Monika Scholz was born in Räckelwitz, Germany in 1988.
-With prestigious fellowships from the German National Academic Foundation and the Konrad Adenauer Foundation she studied Physics at the Julius-Maximilians-University in Würzburg, receiving her B.Sc. in 2010, and after further studies she received her Diploma degree in Physics from the Technical University Dresden in 2012.
+With a prestigious fellowship from the German National Academic Foundation she studied Physics at the Julius-Maximilians-University in Würzburg, receiving her B.Sc. in 2010, and after further studies she received her Diploma degree in Physics from the Technical University Dresden in 2012.
 After moving to the US and joining the PhD-Program of the University of Chicago she worked with Aaron Dinner and David Biron.
 In 2014 she won a HHMI predoctoral fellowship, which supported her work on feeding behavior in C. elegans.
 She was awarded a William Rainey Harper Dissertation Fellowship and the Stephen B. H. Kent Prize in Biophysical Sciences for her dissertation.
 After obtaining her PhD-degree in Biophysics in 2017, she moved to Princeton University as a Dicke-Fellow in the Physics Department.
 There she used wholebrain calcium imaging of C. elegans to study the neural basis of behavior.
 She is moving to caesar to establish a Max Planck Research with the long-term goal to discover and describe the principles underlying information transfer, processing and compression in animals.

 |2019-||Max Planck Research Group Leader, research center caesar, Bonn, Germany|

 |2017-2019||Dicke Fellow, Department of Physics, Princeton University, Princeton, NJ, USA|